meilisearch/specifications/README.md

 To start a new specification, it is recommended to write the first draft by filling in only the `Summary` and `Motivation` parts.

-The name of the spec must follow the pattern: `PR_number-feature-name.md`.
-For example, if PR number 12 is about facetting, its spec will be named `0012-facetting.md` or `0012-facetted-search.md`.
-It will be logical that the names of the PRs will not follow each other.
-This is not a problem.
-The fact that the name has the number of PR simplifies the fact that there is no synchronization to choose this number.
+The name of the spec file must follow the pattern: `PR_number-feature-name.md`.
+After the pull request creation, the owner should update the specification filename.
+For example, if PR number 12 is about facetting, its spec will be named `0012-facetting.md`.

-Note that a pull request not strictly dealing about a specification conception will be tagged as `Not A Spec`.
+> Note that a pull request not strictly dealing about a specification conception will be tagged as `Not A Spec`.

 ### Draft State